Top 10 best first cars for new drivers 2024

-A good first car needs to be cheap to buy and to run.
-It also needs to be well-equipped, reliable and safe.
-Here’s a rundown of the best
+A good first car needs to be many things, including affordable, reliable and safe.
+Here’s our pick of the best

 A brand-new Skoda Fabia launched in 2021, with a host of improvements and shared parts with the latest Volkswagen Polo.
 The Fabia now has more space to transport family and friends, and the updated tech brings it back in line with the best in class.
 While the Fabia may not be the most eccentric pick, it may be a sensible one as standard equipment includes a 6.5-inch infotainment screen, air conditioning, lane keep assist and an e-Call system that will automatically call the emergency services if you find yourself in an accident.